Frequently Asked Questions - Enforcement Services

 Please note, the Council’s Complaints Procedure cannot consider the merits of any challenge against the issuing of a Fixed Penalty Notice, for the reasons stated above.

-If you have been issued a fine for littering and dog fouling you can contact Kingdom to explain your circumstances.
+If you have been issued a fine for littering and dog fouling you can contact the Council to explain your circumstances.